R0hit-Yadav/Rust_CLI_Applications/README.md

 # 1.TO-DO-LIST
-A simple CLI-based to-do list manager built with Rust.
-This application allows you to manage tasks by adding, listing, removing, and marking them as completed, with tasks stored persistently in a JSON file.
+This program is a command-line interface (CLI) application for managing a to-do list.
+It allows users to add tasks, list all tasks, mark tasks as completed, and remove tasks.
+The tasks are stored persistently in a JSON file named tasks.json.

+## Imports
+``use clap::{Parser, Subcommand};``
+Provides a convenient way to define and parse CLI arguments.
+``use serde::{Deserialize, Serialize};``
+Enables serialization (saving to JSON) and deserialization (loading from JSON) of data structures.
+``use std::fs::File;``
+Used for reading and writing files.
+``use std::io::{Read, Write};``
+Used for file I/O operations.
+``use chrono::NaiveDate;``
+Provides date parsing and validation.

 ## Features
 - Add new tasks with a title and due date.